 One current form of "Post-millennialism" is "Kingdom Now" theology.
-Rather than expect Jesus to return, Christians need to take over earthly institutions now.

-Their goal is to Christianize society and government.
-Create a political, social kingdom right here and now!

-This was the mistake first century Jews made when they tried to fashion Jesus into a political Messiah.
+Rather than expect Jesus to return, Christians are encouraged to take over earthly institutions now.
+Christianize society and government; create a political, social kingdom here and now!
+Yet this was the mistake first century Jews made when they tried to fashion Jesus into a political Messiah.
 He refused to cooperate.
 His earthly kingdom is still future.

-Here's the problem with Post and A-millennialism - if the Church is God's Kingdom, and we're currently in the thousand year reign of Christ, why isn't Satan bound?
-Take one look at the filth on the internet, or the violence in our streets... and if we're currently in the Kingdom; then Satan must be on a pretty long chain!
+A major problem with Post and A-millennialism is if the Church is God's Kingdom, and we're currently in the thousand year reign of Christ, why isn't Satan bound?
+Take one look at the filth on the internet, or the violence in our streets... and if we're currently in the Kingdom; then Satan must be on a pretty long leash!

-For me, A-millennialism and Post-millennialism fall flat on two counts...
-First, they put too much emphasis on the work and wisdom of man.
-If humans can solve a particular dilemma facing our planet, we should do so.
-But the ultimate answers are with God, not mankind.
+For me A-millennialism and Post-millennialism fall flat on two counts...
+First, they put too much emphasis on man's work and wisdom.
+If humans can solve the dilemmas facing our planet then please do so, but their inability proves the ultimate answers are with God.

-And second, both schools of interpretation take the unfulfilled promises God made to Israel and apply them to the Church.
-This denies the Bible's literalness.
-God's OT promises to Israel are actual and factual.
+And second, these schools of interpretation take the unfulfilled promises God made to Israel and apply them to the Church.
+And this denies the Bible's literalness.
+God's OT promises to Israel are factual and actual.

 This is why I believe in "Pre-millennialism."
-The Bible teaches that Jesus will literally and physically return to planet Earth... usher in God's glorious kingdom all by Himself... reign

-1000 years... restore all that sin has damaged... and in the process, fulfill every single promise God made to the nation of Israel...
+The Bible teaches that Jesus will literally and physically return to planet Earth... usher in God's glorious kingdom all by Himself... reign 1000 years... restore all that sin has damaged... and in the process, fulfill every single promise God made to the nation of Israel...

-Back to our text.
-John writes in verse 5, "But the rest of the dead did not live again until the thousand years were finished.
+Well, back to our text. verse 5, "But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection."

-In John 5, Jesus spoke of two resurrections.
+As John does here, in John 5 Jesus spoke of two resurrections.
 "For the hour is coming in which all who are in the graves will hear His voice and come forth - those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation."

-Believers are raised to life.
-Unbelievers are judged.
-And both resurrections are found here in Revelation 20...
-What the Lord didn't mention in John 5 is that a thousand years separate these two resurrections...
+Believers are raised to life and unbelievers are judged.
+Both resurrections are found here in Revelation 20.
+What Jesus didn't mention in John 5 is that a thousand years separate the two resurrections.

-The first resurrection occurs in three waves...
+And the first resurrection occurs in three waves...
 It began the first Easter.
-The NT calls our Lord Jesus "the first fruits of the resurrection."
-Jesus was the first of the first to overcome death never to die again.

-Then the Church joins the resurrection at the rapture followed by the OT believers and Tribulation martyrs who join at the end of the age - the first resurrection.
+This is why the NT calls Jesus "the first fruits of the resurrection."
+Our Lord was the first of the first to overcome death never to die again.
+Then the Church joins the resurrection at the rapture.
+Followed by the OT believers and Tribulation martyrs who join in at the end of the age - the first resurrection.

-The second resurrection, that is, "the rest of the dead" isn't resurrected until the thousand years ends.

-As Jesus said in John 5, God resurrects unbelievers to condemnation.
-We'll see it in verse 11.
-At the Great White Throne of Judgment, the bottomless pit empties out, and "the"

-rest of the dead" appear before their Maker to receive their permanent, final, fatal sentence.
+While, at the second resurrection, "the rest of the dead" are resurrected as the thousand years ends.
+Jesus says in John 5, God will resurrect unbelievers to condemnation.
+We see this happen in verse 11...
+At the Great White Throne of Judgment, the bottomless pit empties out, and "the rest of the dead" appear before their Maker, to receive their eternal sentence.